UncountedDeaths/UncountedDeaths/README.md

 # Project Structure Overview

 This project has pages, those which have a URL route stored under `src/pages`.
 Components, of any kind live in `src/pages`.
 Assets, such as logos and images live in `src/assets`.
 Content for pages, such as copy, links to articles are (mostly) stored in `src/content/`.
 Some are embedded directly in pages but an attempt to no do that was made. `src/data` contains data used for charts and related data displays.
 Styles are stored in `src/styles/` and are mostly 1:1 for each page or component but isn't always the case.

 ## Hosting

 The website is hosted in Cloudflare pages under Andrew's email.
 He should have keys(2FA required).
 It is automatically deployed on pushes to the `main` branch.
 In addition, preview builds are made for all branches and PRs.

 ### Hosting Restrictions

 We use Cloudflare Zero Access to control access to the website and preview builds.
 Currently, anyone in the Github team on UncountedDeaths github organization(The one called "CEID Team") is allowed access to the website and preview builds.
 In addition, emails can be manually added directly on Cloudflare.
 You can add people to individual sub-domains, just the TLD or all domains.
 Check the various access control groups and applications on the Cloudflare Zero Access page.

+If you want to open the website to everyone, add a bypass rule to the correct application that's just the main domain(not sub-domains) and set it to "Everyone"

 ### Serverless Functions

 The county dashboard `src/components/CountyDashboard.tsx` leverages Cloudflare serverless functions.
 It's being used an API "light".
 Simply it returns all the charts for a specific state so that we don't have to load an entire JSON file with this content(making initial website load slow).

 You can find the function in `/functions`.
 Docs can be found online with Cloudflare.
 Functions are related but different than Cloudflare workers.